ml-yj/MyPlayer/THIRD_PARTY_NOTICES.md

 - Website: https://opencv.org/
 - License: Apache License 2.0.
-- Notice: OpenCV binaries are not part of this repository.
+- Notice: OpenCV headers and binaries are not part of this repository.

 ### Eigen